rameshbaboov/CarND-Advanced-Lane-Lines/advance_lane_finder_v2.md

 I tested various images for each of these techniques with various thresholds and decided to go with only few methods to get the desired output.
 However, almost all of these methods were not working for atleast one or two scenarios and most of them like HLS Channels had unwanted pixels along with lanes.
 So the final binary image had multiple peaks in histogram. so to avoid this, I created a ROI and applied that to the output of these channels to remove these noises.

-A combination of below thresholds is used to calculate the final binary image
+A combination of below thresholds is used to calculate the final binary image.
+I ignored the other thresholds as they were not producing satisfactory results and with these functions alone, I was able to identify the lanes

 1. Sobel X
 2. Sobel Direction